pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 # Unison
 ## Selling point: A language without source code
 I must admit, the sentence I've written as the selling point of this language isn't quite accurate.
 The [Unison](https://www.unison-lang.org/) language does, in fact, have source code - it just isn't what you store in your codebase.
-At first glance, Unison is a purely functional language in the ML family, with features that a reminiscent of many other, more well known languages.
-What Unison does different than any other language I've encountered is to "content-address" code.
+At first glance, Unison is a purely functional language in the ML family, with features that are reminiscent of many other, more well known languages.
+What Unison does differently than any other language I've encountered is to "content-address" code.

 To quote the Unison devs, "Each Unison definition is identified by a hash of its syntax tree".
 A Unison codebase is not stored on disk as mutable text files containing source code, but as a dense database of definitions addressable by these hashes.
 The idea seems a bit wacky at first, but yields several nice benefits over other languages, some of which I'll describe shortly.

-The language is a bit tricky to demonstrate, as the programmers workflow relies quite heavily on an interactive command line tool called "UCM", short for Unison Codebase Manager.
+The language is a bit tricky to demonstrate, as the programmer's workflow relies quite heavily on an interactive command line tool called "UCM", short for Unison Codebase Manager.
 New Unison code is typically written in ephemeral "scratch files", which UCM will automatically watch for changes.
 Booting up UCM brings us to a blank command prompt.
 If we create a new file with a `.u` extension in the current directory, UCM notifies us:

 ```
   I loaded /unison/scratch.u and didn't find anything.